wallarm/product-documentation/docs/latest/user-guides/settings/integrations/servicenow.md

 # ServiceNow

-You can set up Wallarm to create trouble tickets in [ServiceNow](https://www.servicenow.com/).
+[ServiceNow](https://www.servicenow.com/) is a cloud-based platform that provides a range of IT service management (ITSM) and business process automation solutions for enterprises.
+It is known for its ability to streamline and automate various business processes and service workflows, making it a powerful tool for managing IT services, as well as other business functions.
+You can set up Wallarm to create trouble tickets in ServiceNow.

 ## Requirements